jpcortesg1/blog/README.md

 <h3 align="center">New knowledge.</h3>

 <p align="center">
-In this project I put into practice concepts that I already knew, I also learned to use React Context.
+In this project more dynamic validations are made in the part of the API, there are also better methods, and there are better practices.
 </p>

 <h2 align="center">